ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-System Design Learning Journey: Building My Own Kafka In NodeJS (Kafka Internals) - <a href="https://oluwateezzy03.medium.com/system-design-learning-journey-building-my-own-kafka-in-nodejs-kafka-internals-b16a90296942?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Node.js Event Loop: How JavaScript Handles Thousands of Requests with One Thread - <a href="https://medium.com/@luizcarvalhaslobo/understanding-the-node-js-event-loop-how-javascript-handles-thousands-of-requests-with-one-thread-2c1a5b0baf56?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oluwatobiloba Olamide`**
+✍️ **posted by `Luiz Lobo`**

-<blockquote>The concepts of System Design become much clearer when you see them in action
+<blockquote>If you’ve ever heard that Node.js is single-threaded and wondered:
 Continue reading on Medium »</blockquote>

 <h3>2.
-9 Node.js Concurrency Traps That Bite in Production - <a href="https://medium.com/@npavfan2facts/9-node-js-concurrency-traps-that-bite-in-production-4cd9eba3d65a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Arquitetura de IA Autoevolutiva: Uma Abordagem de Sistema Composto com Aprendizado Contínuo - <a href="https://medium.com/@ismael1361/arquitetura-de-ia-autoevolutiva-uma-abordagem-de-sistema-composto-com-aprendizado-cont%C3%ADnuo-3ebddd275e5e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quellin`**
+✍️ **posted by `ISMAEL1361`**

-<blockquote>The subtle Node.js “it works locally” mistakes that quietly wreck latency, throughput, and stability under real traffic.
+<blockquote>By Artificial Intelligence (AI)
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Server Meltdowns: Handle traffic spikes with AWS SQS + Lambda - <a href="https://medium.com/@nidhi.14t/stop-server-meltdowns-handle-traffic-spikes-with-aws-sqs-lambda-7b7b88ed7f7f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Cron Jobs to Event-Driven Architecture: Redesigning Transcript Storage - <a href="https://medium.com/@mokshanirugutti/from-cron-jobs-to-event-driven-architecture-redesigning-transcript-storage-5f8797d87c8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nidhi Tiwari`**
+✍️ **posted by `Moksha Sai Reddy Nirugutti`**

-<blockquote>When your API gets hammered by lots of requests at the same time, the classic synchronous pattern (client waits → server processes →…
+<blockquote>When building systems that depend on external APIs, the architecture you choose isn’t just about what works — it’s about what fails…
 Continue reading on Medium »</blockquote>

+<h3>4.
+Setting Up a NestJS Application with TypeORM and PostgreSQL - <a href="https://bhartee-tech-ror.medium.com/setting-up-a-nestjs-application-with-typeorm-and-postgresql-0db059c15829?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BharteeTechRubyOnRails`**

+<blockquote>NestJS is a progressive Node.js framework for building efficient and scalable server-side applications.
+When combined with TypeORM, it…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Installing PostgreSQL on Ubuntu and Setting Up a Database - <a href="https://bhartee-tech-ror.medium.com/installing-postgresql-on-ubuntu-and-setting-up-a-database-33ae244fb0b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BharteeTechRubyOnRails`**

+<blockquote>PostgreSQL is a powerful, open-source relational database widely used in production systems.
+In this guide, we’ll walk through installing…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Building a Real‑Time Chat App with React + Node.js (WebSockets, JWT, MongoDB) - <a href="https://javascript.plainenglish.io/building-a-real-time-chat-app-with-react-node-js-websockets-jwt-mongodb-f49489680303?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karan`**

+<blockquote>I wanted a small project that felt real — something with live updates, state, and all the little edge-cases you only notice once you’re…
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Laravel 13: Stability, Scalability, and Smarter Queues - <a href="https://sadiqueali.medium.com/laravel-13-stability-scalability-and-smarter-queues-b3663a5a260f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond Syntax: The Indispensable Soft Skills for Frontend Development Success - <a href="https://caksaji.medium.com/beyond-syntax-the-indispensable-soft-skills-for-frontend-development-success-841c3210ddf9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>Smarter caching, resilient queues, and real-time scaling with Reverb is the upgrade your production apps have been waiting for Laravel 13.
+<blockquote>When you start learning to code, the focus is almost entirely on technical skills.
+You learn programming languages, frameworks, and tools…
 Continue reading on Medium »</blockquote>

 <h3>2.
-9 Node.js Concurrency Traps That Bite in Production - <a href="https://medium.com/@npavfan2facts/9-node-js-concurrency-traps-that-bite-in-production-4cd9eba3d65a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Learn New Frameworks in 2026.
+Learn How Computers Work. - <a href="https://medium.com/@starkstack/dont-learn-new-frameworks-in-2026-learn-how-computers-work-c175cc931685?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quellin`**
+✍️ **posted by `JARVIS Engineer`**

-<blockquote>The subtle Node.js “it works locally” mistakes that quietly wreck latency, throughput, and stability under real traffic.
+<blockquote>The hamster wheel stops when you understand what’s actually underneath
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built a Complete E-Commerce Platform as a Student — And What I Learned About Real Engineering - <a href="https://medium.com/@tanmmay2005/how-i-built-a-complete-e-commerce-platform-as-a-student-and-what-i-learned-about-real-engineering-bea2874f8db3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tanmmay kanhaiya`**

-<blockquote>Most student projects never go beyond a login page and a fake API.
- I wanted something different.
-I wanted to build a real system —… Continue reading on Medium »</blockquote>

-<h3>4.
-HTTP Durum Kodları: RESTful API’ler için Kapsamlı Rehber - <a href="https://medium.com/@furkangunes61/http-durum-kodlar%C4%B1-restful-apiler-i%C3%A7in-kapsaml%C4%B1-rehber-4afeb26d2443?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Furkan Güneş`**

-<blockquote>HTTP Durum Kodları Nedir?
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Unvarnished Truth: What a Frontend Developer’s Day Truly Entails - <a href="https://caksaji.medium.com/the-unvarnished-truth-what-a-frontend-developers-day-truly-entails-ed9ef40a7780?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ritmica Moments  —  Shaping an idea towards a product - <a href="https://medium.com/magicofc/ritmica-moments-shaping-an-idea-towards-a-product-939531985ca1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Caksa Aji`**

-<blockquote>If you’ve ever heard the term “Frontend Developer,” you might picture someone who just picks colors and fonts to make websites look pretty…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Building File Uploads That Handle 10 GB fin Seconds with Spring Boot and TUS - <a href="https://medium.com/@naveenmittal.2015/building-file-uploads-that-handle-10-gb-fin-seconds-with-spring-boot-and-tus-0184e40f75bf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naveenmittal `**

-<blockquote>Why Your File Uploads Are Garbage (And How TUS Fixes It)
-Continue reading on Medium »</blockquote>

-<h3>7.
-3 Ways SEO Enhances Inbound Traffic And How DIGITAL CARE Can Help You There! - <a href="https://medium.com/@abhisheksigma12/3-ways-seo-enhances-inbound-traffic-and-how-digital-care-can-help-you-there-6eba4654d563?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhisheksigma`**
+✍️ **posted by `Jasmin Stern`**

-<blockquote>Search Engine Optimization (SEO) is simply a process of gathering targeted audiences on a website to increase the marketing value through…
+<blockquote>Exploring the journey from an initial idea to a digital product through venture design and user research.
-Continue reading on Medium »</blockquote>
+Continue reading on C³AI »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>